 Aside from these best practices, the one way to truly ensure your project’s indoor air quality is ready for testing is with the help of an indoor air quality monitor.
 Air quality monitors, like Awair’s Omni business solution, track the factors that affect the quality of your indoor air and lets you know the moment your air is unsafe or unhealthy.

 Aside from helping your project pass LEED’s IAQ testing the first time (WELLv2 is also an option), indoor air quality monitoring has been shown to give projects many financial benefits.
-Get started on the path to certification today and learn how indoor air quality monitoring can be the right choice for you.
+Learn how to use Awair Omni to earn LEED points and streamline ARC reporting by downloading our one-sheet guide below.